csci-viu/trust-incentives-sdfl/README.md

 ## License

-Licensing information for software and research artifacts will be provided in the repository.

-Third-party datasets remain subject to their original licenses and terms of use.
+The MIT License applies to original software released through this repository.
+Published manuscripts, publisher-formatted articles, and third-party materials remain subject to their respective copyright and licensing terms.

 ---